Inside Raqqa: A city destroyed after brutal ISIS rule

-Raqqa, Syria (CNN)It was here, at the main square in Raqqa, that ISIS militants unveiled their brutality to the world -- they carried out public executions for offenses as minor as smoking and placed the heads of the dead on spikes.
+Raqqa, Syria (CNN)It was here, at the main square in Raqqa, that ISIS militants unveiled their brutality to the world -- they carried out public executions and placed the heads of the dead on spikes.

 Those spikes still protrude from the square's perimeter fence, a chilling reminder of ISIS' barbaric reign over Raqqa that lasted nearly four years.